APPLICATION AVAILABLE NOVEMBER 1; DEADLINE FEBRUARY 1

 Criteria for Evaluating Proposals

-The Kids Trust Fund Advisory Committee makes all grantmaking decision and consists of a dedicated group of individuals committed to the betterment of children and families.
+The Kids Trust Fund Advisory Committee makes all grantmaking decisions and consists of a dedicated group of individuals committed to the betterment of children and families.
 The Grant Review Committee may request additional information or seek a site visit prior to making an award or denial.

 SUBMITTING AN APPLICATION